isoAdvector/isoAdvector/README.md

 # Requirements:

-The isoAdvector library is compatible with several different versions of OpenFOAM/foam-extend.
-The isoAdvector root directory contains a folder named after each OpenFOAM/foam-extend version with which the isoAdvcetor code has been succesfully compiled.
-The code will compile with other versions with minor modifications.
-I will do my best to correct bugs in all versions of the code, but it is unrealistic that I will have time to implement all changes and new developments to older versions of the code.
-The code is being maintained and developed in the newest OpenFOAM version, so as a rule of thumb the best performance should be expected with this version, and slight difference in behaviour should be expected in older version of the code.
+The isoAdvector code is currently compatible with OpenFOAM-2.2.0, OpenFOAM 4.0 and foam-extend-3.2.
+The code should also compile with other foam versions with only minor modifications.

 # Installation: